2022

 It turned out to have had a very interesting life, and I have really enjoyed uncovering its past.

-We have enjoyed restoring this car to road going condition , and we are now enjoying driving the Buick.
+We have enjoyed restoring this car to road going condition , and we enjoyed driving the Buick.

 Click on the next chapters at the top of the page please.